Max-Die/Simulator/README.txt

 SHARPNESS_OF_EDGES: each pixel will be moved randomly in x and y direction about a random value in {-SHARPNESS_OF_EDGES, +SHARPNESS_OF_EDGES}
-                    no matter this configuration, perfectly sharp figures will always be drawn the minimum value for this setting is 1 perfectly shaped objects will also be drawn 50% : 50%
+                    no matter this configuration, perfectly sharp figures will always be drawn the minimum value for this setting is 1 perfectly shaped objects will also be drawn with proportion 50% : 50%

 DIFFICULTY: configures how much the pixel will be processed, for example DIFFICULTY = 15 means that the r or g or b etc. value will be changed by about 15